SEC575: Mobile Device Security and Ethical Hacking

 - Handouts and cheat-sheets used for quick reference to detailed information sources

-- Course DVD and associated software, files and analysis resources
+- Access to associated software, files and analysis resources

 - MP3 audio files of the complete course lecture